-Subject to Applicable Laws, a Participant may increase, decrease or discontinue his or her Contributions to the Plan, or withdraw from the Plan and receive a refund of all Contributions, by completing any forms and following any procedures (and complying with specified deadlines), as established by the Administrator or its delegate, (i) an election to increase or decrease Contributions will become effective beginning with the succeeding Option Period and (ii) an election to discontinue Contributions or withdraw from the Plan and receive a refund of all Contributions will become effective as soon as administratively practicable after receipt.
+Subject to Applicable Laws, a Participant may increase, decrease or discontinue his or her Contributions to the Plan, or withdraw from the Plan and receive a refund of all Contributions, by completing any forms and following any procedures (and complying with specified deadlines), as established by the Administrator or its delegate.
+Unless otherwise determined by the Administrator or its delegate, (i) an election to increase or decrease Contributions will become effective beginning with the succeeding Option Period and (ii) an election to discontinue Contributions or withdraw from the Plan and receive a refund of all Contributions will become effective beginning with the succeeding Option Period and (ii) an election to discontinue Contributions or withdraw from the Plan and receive a refund of all Contributions will become effective as soon as administratively practicable after receipt.
 If a Participant elects to discontinue Contributions or withdraw from the Plan, Contributions will not resume at the beginning of the succeeding Option Period, unless the Participant re-enrolls in the Plan as prescribed by the Administrator from time to time.